 Maintenance is the obligation to provide a person, (e.g. a minor child), with shelter, food, clothing, education, and medical care, to supply the necessary means for providing these essentials.
 This duty is based on blood relationship, adoption, or the fact that the parties are married.

 The maintenance officer will consider the children’s needs and calculate how much maintenance you should pay.
 Each parent will make a fair contribution in proportion to the income.

 A child should be supported or maintained by:

 - natural or adoptive parents, regardless of whether they are married, living together, separated or divorced or not and

 - grandparents, regardless of whether the child’s parents were married to each other or not.
 However, this can vary from one case to another.

 The duty to support a child exists in the following cases:

 - a child is born:

-- in wedlock, both parents have a duty to provide support
+- in wedlock, both parents must provide support

-- out of wedlock, both parents have a duty to provide support.
+- out of wedlock; both parents must provide support.